blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Hindu Culture.md

 - Gunas?
 ---
 # Ideas
-Para Brahman is beyond all descriptions and conceptualisations.
+Para Brahman is beyond all descriptions and conceptualizations.
 It is formless (devoid of Maya) and is eternal.

 Nirguna - No attributes
 Saguna - All good attributes